kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 #### LeastRequest

-LeastRequest selects N random available hosts as specified in 'choiceCount' (2 by default) and picks the host which has the fewest active requests.
+`LeastRequest` selects N random available hosts as specified in `choiceCount` (2 by default) and picks the host which has the fewest active requests.

 - **`choiceCount`** - (optional) is the number of random healthy hosts from which the host with the fewest active requests will